oracle-livelabs/developer/dev-guide-ai-finance/json-answers/json-answers.md

 In this lab, you will:

-* Enhance your understanding of JSON duality views by applying it to a real-world developer coding challenge.
+* Enhance your understanding of JSON duality views by applying it to a coding challenge.

 * Gain hands-on experience with JSON duality views and refining application features to meet specific development requirements.